caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 - **header_up** Sets, adds, removes, or performs a replacement in a request header going upstream to the backend.
 - **header_down** Sets, adds, removes, or performs a replacement in a response header coming downstream from the backend.

+By default, Caddy passes thru incoming headers to the backend&mdash;including the `Host` header&mdash;without modifications, with one exception: it adds or augments the [X-Forwarded-For](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) header field as is standard for well-mannered proxies.

 Caddy's proxy **transport** is pluggable:

 - **transport** defines how to communicate with the backend.
 Default is `http`.